PICA’s commitment to privacy

 No attempt is, or will be, made to identify users browsing activities except in the unlikely event of an investigation, where a law enforcement agency may exercise a warrant to inspect activity logs.

 PICA will provide individuals with the opportunity to remain anonymous or to use a pseudonym in their dealings with us where it is lawful and practicable (for example, when making a general enquiry).
 Generally, it is not practicable or lawful for PICA to deal with individuals anonymously or pseudonymously on an ongoing basis.
 If we do not collect personal information about you, you may be unable to participate in or have access to our events, programs or activities.
-Personal information and contact details are also required to allow us to issue a tax-deductible receipt for donations and to register you for certain events, programs, and activities.
+Personal information and contact details are also required to allow us to issue a tax-deductible receipt for donations and to register you for certain events, programs and activities.

 How we hold information

-We store information in a number of secure databases and servers (including trusted third-party storage providers), paper-based files or other electronic record keeping methods.
+We store information in a number of secure databases and servers (including trusted third-party storage providers), paper-based files and other electronic record keeping methods.
 Personal information may be collected in paper-based document and converted to electronic form for use or storage (with the original paper-based documents either archived or securely destroyed).
 We take reasonable steps to protect your personal information from misuse, interference, and loss and from unauthorised access, modification, or disclosure.

 We maintain computer and network security by using firewalls, user identifiers and passwords to control access to our computer system.
 Donations and registrations made on the PICA website use encryption methods and credit card data is stored using systems compliant with the Payment Card Industry Data Security Standard.
 We also take steps to destroy or de-identify information that we no longer require.
 In some cases there are statutory requirements for retaining information for a prescribed period of time.